Retail and Fast Food Workers Union: McDonald's

 In late December 2018 and January 2019, RAFFWU began a major campaign in improving McDonald's workers conditions.
 The campaign revolved around the company's unlawful denial of employees' 10-minute breaks.
 Several McDonald's stores claimed that workers could either access drinking and toilet facilities at this time or take their allocated break.
 RAFFWU responded that this contravened the negotiated agreement and that workers had the right to drink water or go to the toilet whenever they wished.

 Following threats by senior management of Tantex Holdings, the franchisee of 6 McDonald's stores across the Brisbane CBD, towards staff against sharing union posts on social media, RAFFWU organised a "historic" protest in front of the Myer Centre McDonald's in Brisbane, demanding the "basic human right" that is drinking water.

 McDonald's and RAFFWU were engaged in enterprise agreement negotiations from late 2018 to mid-2019, with RAFFWU taking 6 members and activists to negotiations.
 Through negotiations McDonald's was not able to offer a deal RAFFWU was happy with.
-As such the deal put up to vote on by McDonald's was not supported by RAFFWU who campaigned for a 'NO' vote.
-Despite the SDA, a much larger union, supporting the deal RAFFWU's campaign was able to break records in facilitating the largest NO vote to an enterprise agreement in Australian history.
+As such, the deal put up to vote on by McDonald's was not supported by RAFFWU who campaigned for a 'NO' vote.